-Artificial Intelligence (AI) is becoming pervasive in our lives, and affects us in obvious but also less-than-obvious ways.
+Artificial Intelligence (AI) is becoming pervasive in our lives, and affects us in ways both obvious and subtle.
 This minor will prepare students to think intelligently about the field.

 Students come to learn practical AI techniques as inspired by Cognitive Science theory and viewpoints, and apply them to real-world problems.